yjjnls/awesome-blockchain/src/js/Readme.md

 Basic implementation for blockchain in node.js, supporting pow, pos, pbft, dpos and pbft+dpos.

+Persistence is on top of leveldb.

+Support UTXO transactions.

 Tests passed on Ubuntu and MAC.

 ```